Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

      Frequency` steps and perform an action every step.
 In the example above, `CollectObservations()` will be called every 5 steps and `AgentAction()` will be called at every step.
-This means that the Agent will reuse the decision the Brain has given it.
+This means that the Agent will reuse the decision the Policy has given it.
   * If checked, the Agent controls when to receive decisions, and take actions.
      To do so, the Agent may leverage one or two methods:
     * `RequestDecision()` Signals that the Agent is requesting a decision.
-This causes the Agent to collect its observations and ask the Brain for a decision at the next step of the simulation.
+This causes the Agent to collect its observations and ask the Policy for a decision at the next step of the simulation.
 Note that when an Agent requests a decision, it also request an action.
 This is to ensure that all decisions lead to an action during training.